M-Earl/AWS_SAA_Notes/notes.md

 * AWS Prometheus - monitoring and alerting service for containers
 * AWS Systems Manager - manage resources/infra.
 In particular, parameter store lets you store variables (and can encrpyt with KMS)
 * AWS Secrets Manager - manage, retrieve, and rotate database credentials, API keys, and other secrets
+* AWS EMR - PB data processing, analytics and machine learning (Apache Spark, Apache Hive, Presto)
+* RAID 0 - higher performance, RAID 1 - higher redundancy
+* AWS Application Migration Service (AWS MGN) is the primary migration service recommended for lift-and-shift migrations.
+Replaces CloudEndure and SMS
+* AWS Application Discovery Service - track the migration status of your on-premises applications from the Migration Hub
+* Network Load Balancer - used to handle UDPT / TCP (Layer 4) while ALB is HTTP/HTTPS (Layer 7)
+* AWS Simple Workflow Service - used to aid distributed workflows (more particular than step functions)
+* AWS Step Functions - write state machines in JSON
+* EBS: The maximum ratio of provisioned IOPS to the requested volume size (in GiB) is 50:1
+* EBS: Magentic volumes offer lowest storage cost (HDD)
+* AWS Service Catalog - used to manage catalogs of IT services from virtual machine images, servers, software, databases, and other resources
+* AWS Resource Access Manager (AWS RAM) - used to share resources across accounts in an AWS organization